Blosc/python-blosc/ANNOUNCE.rst

 =============================
-Announcing python-blosc 1.8.0
+Announcing python-blosc 1.8.2
 =============================

 What is new?
 ============

-This is a maintenance and fetaure release.
-A regression affecting windows users has been fixed by Robert McLeod and support for older C compilers has been contributed by Nicholas Devenish.
-Also, c-blosc v1.16.2 has been included and support for the new `cbuffer_validate` is included.
-Lastly there have been several minor improvements and cleanups as usual.
+This is a maintenance release mainly improving the AVX2 detection mechanism.
+Now, the Python extension is generated via the scikit-build library, which uses cmake behind the scenes, making the AVX2 detection process more solid.
+Fixes
+#203 and #209.
+Thanks to Matt McCormick.

+Also, sources for C-Blosc v1.17.2 have been included.

 For more info, you can have a look at the release notes in: